Kisumu County: Climate

 The climate of the whole county is modified by the presence of Lake Victoria.
 The county has an annual relief rainfall that ranges between 1200 mm and 1300 mm in different sectors.
 The rain mainly falls in two seasons.
 Kisumu is known for its thunderstorms, which are the major type of precipitation and normally occur in mid-afternoon during the rainy season.

 The temperature of the surrounding towns and regions can vary greatly.
 On the western side, which includes the constituencies of Kisumu West and Seme, temperatures tend to be cooler than the adjacent lake basin.
 Maseno Division and Nyahera division are known for moderate weather conditions.
-On the Eastern side, Nyabodo plateau is cooler than the neighboring Kano Plains.
+On the Eastern side, Nyabondo plateau is cooler than the neighboring Kano Plains.

-Kisumu is warm throughout the year with a mean annual temperature of 23.
-0C.
-The temperature ranges between 20 0C and 35 0C but seldom falls below 19 0C.
-The humidity is relatively high throughout the year.
+Kisumu is warm throughout the year with a mean annual temperature of 23.0°C. The temperature ranges between 20.0°C and 35.0°C but seldom falls below 19.0°C. The humidity is relatively high throughout the year.

 Political leadership

 The second and current Governor of Kisumu County is Anyang' Nyong'o, and the Deputy Governor is Dr. Mathews Owili.
-Before the election of Prof. Nyong'o and Dr. Owili in August 2017, the First Governor from 2013 to 2017 was Mr. Jack Ranguma whose Deputy was Ms. Ruth Odinga.
-Fredrick Otieno Outa is the second senator after the first senator Anyang Nyong ran for governor in 2017.
-Rozaah Akinyi Buyu is the women representative and join office in 2017, she is the second women representative after winning against first women representative Rose Nyamunga.
+Before the election of Prof. Nyong'o and Dr. Owili in August 2017, the first Governor from 2013 to 2017 was Mr. Jack Ranguma whose Deputy was Ms. Ruth Odinga.
+Fredrick Otieno Outa was the second senator after the first Senator Anyang' Nyong'o ran for governor in 2017.
+Rozaah Akinyi Buyu was the women representative and joined office in 2017, and was the second women representative after winning against first women representative, Rose Nyamunga.

 The legislature of the county is called the County Assembly and has 35 representatives.